digital-asset/daml/docs/source/tools/canton-console.rst

   sandbox.dars.list()

 Among the various features available as part of the console, you can manage parties and packages, check the health of the Sandbox, perform pruning operations and more.
-Consult the built-in documentation mentioned above and the main documentation page for the Canton console to learn about further capabilities.
+Consult the built-in documentation mentioned above and :ref:`the main documentation for the Canton console <canton_console>` to learn about further capabilities.